 - Players shall change ends during every game when the leading score reaches 6 points, as well as at the end of each game.

-- Intervals should not exceed 120 seconds between games; and not exceeding 60 seconds during every game when the leading score reaches 6 points.
+- Intervals should be up to 120 seconds between games; and up to 60 seconds during every game when the leading score reaches 6 points.

 There is a 3m marker clearly visible on the side line.
 The player shall serve from anywhere behind this marker within the court, with both feet stationary.
 The server may direct the AirShuttle anywhere into the opposition’s playing area beyond the 2m line.

 Unlike traditional badminton, there is no centre line that divides the court into equal left and right service courts.